fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ## Simple animation with `transition` properties

-CSS `transition` is great for subtle animations triggered by an event.
+CSS `transition` is great for simple animations triggered by an event.

 We start by defining two different states for an element—for example `opacity:1` and `opacity:0`—and then `transition` between those states.